Â

 Sustain

-As a team, determine ways to equip and empower ministry leaders for years to come.
-Utilize GenOn’s methods for inviting new people into leadership.
+Determine ongoing methods to equip and empower ministry leaders.
 Continue in relationship with GenOn for ongoing support.

 Resources for gathering and learning